 Habitat: Oceanfront, sandy-shore areas.

-Piers: A common catch at piers in southern California; less common but still caught at piers north to San Francisco.
-Best bets: Oceanside Pier, Balboa Pier, Newport Pier, Huntington Beach Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Santa Monica Pier, Malibu Pier, Ventura Pier, Pismo Beach Pier, Cayucos Pier, Santa Cruz Wharf and Pacifica Pier.
+Piers: A fairly common catch at sandy-shore piers in southern California; less common but still caught at a few piers north to San Francisco.
+Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, San Clemente Pier, Balboa Pier, Newport Pier, Huntington Beach Pier, Seal Beach Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Venice Pier, Malibu Pier, Ventura Pier, Pismo Beach Pier, Cayucos Pier, Santa Cruz Wharf and Pacifica Pier.

 Shoreline: A frequent catch by sandy shore anglers in southern California.